 BLACK WATER DRIFT DIVES

-Throughout the summer months, Pura Vida Divers hosts Black Water Drift Dives.
+Every week, Pura Vida Divers hosts Black Water Drift Dives.
 Join us as we drift effortlessly in the Gulfstream searching for the unique and rare.
-Hovering in 20ft of water over a depth of 400ft in the open ocean, these one-tank night dives allow divers to witness the largest migration on the planet…the diurnal migration.
-The Black Water Drift Dives offer macro photographers a challenging and beautiful new cornucopia of subjects to photograph.
+These one-tank night dives allow divers to witness the largest migration on the planet…the diurnal migration.
+Above all, the Black Water Drift Dives offer macro photographers a challenging and beautiful new cornucopia of subjects to photograph.

 We also see plenty of the unknown as well.
 Alien-like creatures drifting upwards from the depths.